saswatsam786/gateKeeper/README.md

 4. **Uploading Photo** - Users are required to register their photo into the database in order for the application to work.

-5. **Built on the Hedera network** - An attendance management system built on the decentralised Hedera network using the Hashgraph SDK with decentralised payment system to transfer crypto hbars with other users.
+5. **Built on the Hedera network** - An attendance management system built on the decentralized Hedera network using the Hashgraph SDK with decentralized payment system to transfer crypto hbars with other users.

 6. **Check balance** - Settings page has been made for the user, where one can see his Hedera account id, account balance, account creation date, and transaction history.